Deval Patrick, H’17

 Deval Patrick is co-director of the Center for Public Leadership at the Harvard Kennedy School and was the 71st governor of the Commonwealth of Massachusetts, serving from 2007-15.

-Raised by a single mother in the South Side of Chicago, Patrick came to Massachusetts at age 14 when he earned a scholarship to Milton Academy.
-After graduating from Harvard College and Harvard Law School, he clerked for a federal appellate judge, then launched a career as an attorney and a business executive, becoming partner at two Boston law firms, and a senior executive at Texaco and Coca-Cola.
+Raised by a single mother on the South Side of Chicago, Patrick came to Massachusetts at age 14 when he earned a scholarship to Milton Academy, graduated from Harvard College and Harvard Law School, clerked for a federal appellate judge, and then launched a career as an attorney and a business executive, becoming partner at two Boston law firms, and a senior executive at two Fortune 50 companies.

-In 1994, President Bill Clinton appointed Patrick to the nation's top civil-rights post, assistant attorney general for civil rights in the U.S. Department of Justice.
-During his tenure, Patrick led a sweeping investigation of an outbreak of arsons at predominately black churches throughout the South.
-Until the probe into 9/11, it was the largest investigation ever mounted by the U.S. government.
+President Bill Clinton appointed Patrick to the nation's top civil rights post, assistant attorney general for civil rights in the U.S. Department of Justice, in 1994.
+Among other activities during his tenure, Patrick led a sweeping investigation of arsons at predominately Black churches throughout the South.
+Until the probe into 9/11, it was the largest federal criminal investigation in U.S. history.

-In his first bid for public office, Patrick, a Democrat, was elected governor of Massachusetts.
-At the State House, he oversaw the expansion of affordable health care to more than 98 percent of the Commonwealth's residents, launched initiatives stimulating clean energy and biotechnology, won a national Race to the Top grant, and steered Massachusetts from a recession to a 25-year high in employment.
+In his first bid for public office, Patrick was elected governor of Massachusetts.
+At the State House, he oversaw the expansion of affordable health care to more than 98% of the Commonwealth's residents, launched initiatives stimulating clean energy and biotechnology, won a national Race to the Top grant, and steered Massachusetts from a recession to a 25-year high in employment.

 He is the author of the books "A Reason to Believe: Lessons From an Improbable Life" (2011) and "Faith in the Dream: A Call to the Nation to Reclaim American Values" (2012).